 The procedure for achieving initial membership in the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is found in the policy entitled Accreditation Procedures for Applicant Institutions.
 The procedure for campuses of SACSCOC member institutions to secure separately-accredited status is found in the policy entitled Separate Accreditation for Units of a Member Institution.
-The standards of the Commission are found in The Principles of Accreditation: Foundations for Quality Enhancement, which also contains a section on the mission, philosophy, and organization of SACSCOC.
+The standards of the Commission are found in 2018 Edition of the Principles of Accreditation: Foundation for Quality Enhancement , which also contains a section on the mission, philosophy, and organization of SACSCOC.
 The Handbook for Institutions Seeking Initial Accreditation describes the process of moving from Applicant to Candidate to Member institution.

 The Pre-Applicant Workshop

 Prior to submitting an Application for Membership, all prospective applicants (including campuses of member institutions seeking separate accreditation) are required to participate in two virtual workshops: the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop.
 These workshops are designed to address the following: